← All posts

 What's lame:

 • The whole battery scores a verdict, not an outcome.
 It proves the gate says the right thing; it does not prove the action couldn't have happened anyway.
-That's a sandbox's job.
+That's a job for the entire deployment architecture.

 So the next post stops asking the model to be right and starts building the layer that doesn't have to be: policy-as-code for OpenShell, the deterministic ceiling under everything we've built.